-Assistive technology under the NDIS does not include:
+Assistive technology under the NDIS does not generally include:

 - Anything that is considered to be “mainstream technology” that does not overcome a functional limitation.
 For example, a car is not assistive technology but modifications to a car could be.

-Will funding for assistive technology be included in my Plan?
+Will funding for assistive technology be included in your NDIS Plan?